The Clear Edge

 Step 1: Record position (1 minute)

 Open all accounts.
-Record balances inthe tracker.
+Record balances in the tracker.

 Example (Sofia’s Week 12 snapshot):